jonathanolson/slither/notes/patterns.md

   - Face colors!
     - [implemented in PatternRule, just create hooks and test/go!]
   -
+  - QUICK:
     - Add "includeFaceValueZero" on one of the initial rulesets
+    - Make a "pattern-boards" page that shows pattern boards
   -
   - "initial feature set" for PatternRule.getSolutionEnumeratedRules (for "only")
     - e.g. "red exit edges" for vertices for square/hex patterns ("only")